joonarafael/visualpathfinder/documentation/software_testing_report.md

 Larger maps refer to the virtual maps available to the user in the **non-interactive application**.
 These have dimensions of up to 768x768.

-The 3 algorithms are run in a parallel manner 10 times for each of the 2 included larger test maps.
+**The 3 algorithms are run in a parallel manner 10 times for each of the 2 included larger test maps**.
 Every single iteration has new randomly picked start point and end point.
 After every single iteration, the return values are compared and the test immediately fails if any algorithm returns a different result for the shortest path.

 These tests are located [here](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/virtual "Virtual Map Tests").